 "The game doesn't end because you lost.
 It ends because you were too good for the system to handle."

-For the last few months, I've been in the trenches of an executive job hunt.
-It's a different kind of grind—one where the "NPCs" feel scripted and the "levels" feel repetitive.
+For the last few months, I've been deep in an executive job hunt.
+It's a particular kind of grind, one where the "NPCs" feel scripted and the "levels" feel repetitive.
 I realized I had reached my own personal Killscreen in the corporate world.
 The old game couldn't calculate what comes next for me.

 So, we are initializing a New Game+.

 KILLSCREEN is the result of that crash.
-We aren't just building a bar; we're building the sanctuary we wanted 20 years ago.
-A place where the cocktails are as sophisticated as the hardware, and the community owns the "high score."
+We aren't just building a bar.
+We're building the place we wanted 20 years ago and couldn't find.
+Good drinks, good food, good music, and games if you want them.
+A place where the community owns the "high score."